grammarly/rocker-compose/README.md

 $
 ```

-Let's update our wordpress application and set the newer version:
+Let's update our Wordpress application and set the newer version:

 ```yaml
 # ...